 There are many communities throughout the state that lack access to healthy, affordable food.
-Communities that have no or distant grocery stores, or have an imbalance of healthy food options, will likely have increased premature death and chronic health conditions.
+Many under-served, low- income, and rural communities have limited access to grocery stores.
 Many communities of color and low-income communities have low access to grocery stores.
-To address this inequity and resulting health disparities, DNPA pursues a variety of initiatives to improve food systems within Hoosier communities and around the state.
+DNPA seeks to address this barrier through a variety of initiatives to improve food systems within Hoosier communities and around the state.

 Connecting to Resources

 The DNPA has worked closely with the City of Indianapolis, and Indy Hunger Network to create Community Compass, an interactive smartphone app and website designed to connect individuals with food resources in their area.
-The app is available on all smartphones by searching for “Community Compass” in the respective store and covers the entire state!
-Contact the DNPA SNAP-Ed and Nutrition Programs Director, Naima Gardner-Rice, for more information.
+The app is available on all smartphones by searching for “Community Compass” in the respective store and covers the entire state.
+Contact the DNPA Community Food Systems Manager, Cori Chatterton, for more information.

 Additional Connections to Resources